This DIY Wood Mosaic Table Top is absolutely beautiful and easy enough for beginner woodworkers.

 So, if you’re using a belt sander, you’ll be able to sand the top smooth, faster.
 Just be careful to keep the sander moving and to not go to deep.If you’re using an orbital sander.
 It will take a bit longer to sand the top smooth, but it’s really not that long as long as you are using new sandpaper.

 Something like a Palm or Mouse Sander will take just a bit longer and probably a bit more sandpaper.
 But, all power sanders will get the top smooth.
 Just take your time and have fun with your build! 🙂

 More Pictures of this DIY Wood Mosaic Table Top

-Looking for more of my DIY Furniture Makeover videos?
-You can see them here, on my YouTube channel. 🙂
+You can find more of my DIY Furniture Makeover videos here, on my YouTube channel. 🙂

 You might also like this DIY Scrap Wood Wall Art project.
 It’s one of my favorites.

 Or, another Cedar wood project that I’m all heart-eyes about.
 This DIY Outdoor Sofa from 2×4 and Cedar is beautiful!

 And, this DIY Table Over Washer and Dryer – Laundry Table is one of my favorites.